Ngonal/IT-Lab-Portfolio/Layer 1 - Physical/README.md

       </a>
     </td>
     <td>Restored network connectivity through methodical Layer 1 diagnostics.</td>
-    <td><b>📋 Scenario:</b> Two hosts connected to a common Layer 2 device are unable to communicate with each other.
+    <td>Two hosts connected to a common Layer 2 device are unable to communicate with each other.
 The device exhibits no link-layer     connectivity, and all interface LEDs on the switching device are dark—suggesting an absence of electrical power.</td>
 </table>